Skip to content

 TOOL.md handler.ts

-Edit ~/habitats/STIMULUS.md to give your agent a personality.
-Replace the minimal default with something like:
+Edit ~/habitats/STIMULUS.md to give your agent a personality:

 markdown